publicinnovation/openorg/chapters/3_social-impact-model.md

 As much as we don't think or work linearly, Public Innovation’s value processes reflect a six-step value chain, along which projects are initiated and solutions are deployed.
 Each component segments engagement among a diverse set of organizational partners and adds public value at each stage.
 A networked approach to the innovation process maximizes throughput and allows us to scale our impact across the Capital Region with replicable projects.

-1. __DISCOVERY:__ *Identifying Unmet Needs and Opportunities* // Either an organization approaches us with a problem or citizens identify an opportunity to improve their communities through our our platform, CivicExchange.
+1. __DISCOVERY:__ *Identifying Unmet Needs and Opportunities* <br /> Either an organization approaches us with a problem or citizens identify an opportunity to improve their communities through our our platform, CivicExchange.
 Although projects do not need to be initiated through this entry point, projects sought by proactive individuals and organizations will enjoy greater potential for impact.

 2. __IDEATION:__ *Forcing Serendipitous Collisions to Generate New Ideas* // At CivicMeet Sacramento--a monthly meetup for civic innovators from diverse backgrounds (including business, nonprofits, education, technology, and government), we co-design solutions to public problems.
 The more constraints, the more creative the ideas.
 This process also builds a community of citizens to support the successful adoption of the solutions they helped generate.